 Automated portfolio rebalancing is when a Robo Advisor automatically adjusts the allocation of assets within an investor’s portfolio to maximize returns.
 Usually this changes monthly based on the path of the investor due to their age, budget, asset allocation, or financial goals.
 Learn more about automatic portfolio rebalancing here.

 Dividend reinvestment is when the service recognizes the pay-out of a dividend, assesses the best way to reinvest that money and then goes ahead and does so without any outside interference.
 This helps keep your portfolio from holding too much cash, which earns at a near-zero rate.
+Learn more about dividend reinvesting here.

 Tax loss harvesting is a slightly more complicated feature.
 In simple terms, it is the process in which the Robo Advisor chooses the optimal time to sell a security which has experienced a loss.
 This is to offset taxes on other gains and profits.
 Learn more about tax loss harvesting here.